April 17th, 2018

 Oregon State microbiologists have suggested a new paradigm for the study of microbiomes—one that has key implications for medical care.

-Shan Lansing earns her master’s degree in chemistry in just one year and her bachelor’s in three.
-In two months, she will begin her dream […]
+Shan Lansing earned her master’s degree in one year and her bachelor’s in three.
+Now’s she’s beginning a career in medicine at Ohio State University.